 - Ongoing services, memberships, and maintenance packages

 Subscribers save their checkout details and are charged automatically when their subscription renews.
 After you receive the order, you’ll fulfill it, and repeat that process for each renewal.
-Customers can cancel their subscriptions at any time, and you can view and manage subscriptions from the Customers panel.
+Customers can cancel their subscriptions at any time, and you can view and manage subscriptions from the Profiles panel.

 Tip: If you’re new to Squarespace Commerce, visit Understanding Squarespace Commerce for more information about setting up your store.